heavyai/pymapd/docs/source/usage.rst

 .. note::

-   This assumes you have a MapD server running on ``localhost:9091`` with the default logins and databases, and have loaded the example "flights_2008_10k" dataset.
+   This assumes you have an OmniSci server running on ``localhost:9091`` with the default logins and databases, and have loaded the example "flights_2008_10k" dataset.